stripe/veneur/README.md

 ## Benchmarks

-The common use case for Veneur is as an aggregator and host-local replacement for DogStatsD, therfore processing UDP fast is no longer the priority.
+The common use case for Veneur is as an aggregator and host-local replacement for DogStatsD, therefore processing UDP fast is no longer the priority.
 That said, we were processing > 60k packets/second in production before shifting to the current local aggregation method.
 This outperformed both the Datadog-provided DogStatsD and StatsD in our infrastructure.